j-greig/greig/_posts/2013-08-25-punks-dont-ask-permission.md

 <strong>You only need 3 chords to write a song<br></strong>Anyone can start a punk band.
 You just need a guitar and a handful of chords to get going.
 And skill was less important than attitude. <em>My translation: a&nbsp;re</em><em>stricted palette can be a creativity enhancer.
 If you want to create something new, having less options means less dithering about your point of entry.
 There are less reasons not to start.
 And less things to learn how to use.
 Pick your power chords and go make some noise.</em>

 <strong>Do it differently<br></strong>Don't do what your parents tell you.
 Don't be the person that society expects you to be. <em>Just be yourself.
 Everyone else is already taken.
-As another famous purveyor of punk said:</em>
+As another famous purveyor of punk sa
 <blockquote>"Once something becomes easy to copy, it loses its power"<br>Siouxsie Sioux</blockquote>

 <em>What's the best way to be different?
 Celebrate your individuality.
 Be confident in your opinions and feelings.
 Be comfortable in your own skin.&nbsp;</em>